 I’ve been writing for a very long time, actually for as long as I can remember.
 The funny thing is that in recent years, I began to discover that many of the coveted principles that I use to achieve the goal of writing a book are seamlessly applicable to attaining success in life.
 Who knew?
-In this year alone, I’ve written over six novels for my ghostwriting clients (not including self-help or business related books, that I also wrote), and while in my mind, six is a very small number, I work with clients each day, who never even believed that they could pen one book in a year’s time.
-The key to achieving anything monumental is a select list of tried and true strategies that keep your eyes on the prize and the stars aligned for your success.
+Last year alone, I wrote over fifteen novels for my ghostwriting clients (not including self-help or business related books, that I also wrote), and while in my mind, fifteen is a very small number, I work with clients each day, who never even believed that they could pen one book in a year’s time.
+The key to achieving anything monumental is a select list of tried and true strategies that keep your eyes on the prize and the stars aligned for success.

-I’ve slowly but surely been penning these keys as I refer to them as for a forthcoming book, entitled “I’ve Got the Keys”.
-In the book, I share these strategies because I know that they work, and because I recognize the importance of sharing every piece of knowledge that we acquire to shine a light on a path or journey of the next person.
+I’ve slowly but surely been penning these keys as I refer to them for a book that I am slowly composing, entitled “I’ve Got the Keys”.
+In the book, I share these strategies because I’ve tested them during the mountains and valleys of my life.
+More importantly, I recognize the importance of sharing every piece of knowledge that we acquire along the way that we might shine a light on a path or blaze a trail for anyone who might be coming behind us.
 This is indeed a portion of the rent that we must all pay for living here.
 Now, let’s get into it.
-Checkout my 10 Tips for Thriving in Writing and in Real Life:
+Check out 4 Tips for Thriving in Writing and in Real Life:

 - Wear Blinders